1st place: Heptasense (Lisbon, Portugal)

 2nd place: LignoPure (Hamburg, Germany)

 LignoPure’s Lignin is a natural, biodegradable alternative to oil-based industrial products such as plastic microbeads.
 LignoPure’s mission is to produce lignin-based consumer goods for the food, pharmaceutical and cosmetics industries and to develop sustainable solutions in collaboration with stakeholders from the green economy.
 The LignoPure team aims to replace the majority of oil-based products with natural, renewable and organic-based alternatives.
 Their vision is to develop solutions today for the challenges of tomorrow’s world.
+Check out our portrait of LignoPure.

 3rd place: Humanising Autonomy (London, UK)